stadium-software/repeater-datagrid/README.md

 ![](images/StateSetValue.png)

 ## Page Scripts and Events
-It is recommended to create two page-level scripts to contain the logic for initialising the *Repeater* and for handling paging.
+Create two page-level scripts to contain the logic for initialising the *Repeater* and for handling paging

 ### "Initialise" Page Script
-It is advisable to add a page script that will contain the following actions:
+Add a page script that will contain the following actions:

 ![](images/InitialiseScript.png)